olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: Y

-Descrizione del campo:Report if the strain can be used for commercial development or not.
+Descrizione del campo: Report if the strain can be used for commercial development or not.